Trump Calls Democrats Skipping AIPAC Conference ‘Anti-Jewish’

-On Friday President Donald Trump took a few swipes at Democrats who have announced that they won’t be attending lobbying group American-Israeli Public Affairs Committee’s (AIPAC) annual conference in Washington, singling out some of his potential rivals in the 2020 general election.
+On Friday, President Donald Trump took a few swipes at Democrats who have announced that they won’t be attending the American-Israeli Public Affairs Committee’s (AIPAC) annual conference in Washington, singling out some of his potential rivals in the 2020 general election.
 According to a report in The Hill, Trump’s comments are just his latest attempt to stir up divisions among prominent Democrats while burnishing his pro-Israel bona fides.

 “I don’t know what’s happened to them but they are totally anti-Israel,” Trump said before a gathering of reporters on the White House south lawn.